16 Great Books on Indonesia

 I love it when authors show their vulnerability and reveal their deepest darkest secrets and the worst parts of their personalities.
 Gilbert does a lot of that in this book.

 And as someone who is filled with a similar sense of wanderlust and who is a commitment-phobe like Gilbert, I could relate to her as a person.
-I was going through a divorce and depression at the same time I was reading this book, and so much of what she wrote was how I felt during and after my marriage—the fear of taking that big step of leaving and the inability to admit when something is over.
+I was going through a divorce and depression at the same time I was reading this book, and so much of what she wrote was exactly how I felt during and after my marriage—the fear of taking that big step of leaving and the inability to admit when something is over.

 I’m not going to say anything more about this book.
 It’s too well-known to go into detail.
 I love travel memoirs and most of them can be really self-indulgent.
 That has never bothered me.